Skeptical Commentary on

 as noble as saving the planet, should not require enucleation of one's critical eye.
 My essay in the Summer 2013 "Skeptical Briefs"

-(gpposner.com/skep-view-warming.pdf), as well as the other "Climate Change" entries on the Topic Index page of tampabayskeptics.com, account for
+(gpposner.com/skep-view-warming.pdf), as well as the other "Climate Change" entries on the Topic Index page of tampabayskeptics.org, account for

 everything (to my recollection) that I have had published regarding the issues at hand.
 Readers can judge for themselves whether my efforts represent